dribdat/dribdat/USAGE.md

 ![](dribdat/static/img/screenshot_countdown.png)

-Here is how a dribdat-powered event looks like in the heat of the hackathon:
+Here is how a dribdat-powered event looks like in the heat of things:

 ![](dribdat/static/img/screenshot_makezurich.jpg)